probabilistic programming

 gp = ae.best_result().model

-object with the trained emulator, the simulator parameter ranges and the “observed” data we simulated above.
-The underlying probabilistic model assumes the observations are drawn from a Gaussian distribution with the mean predicted by the emulator.
-We also have to specify the observation_noise
+The underlying probabilistic model is the same one used on the simulator example above.
+It assumes the observations are drawn from a Gaussian distribution with the mean predicted by the emulator.
+The user also has to specify the observation_noise

 bc = BayesianCalibration(